Blog

 Open Source Intelligence (OSINT) gathering to identify if your organization has been affected by past data breaches

-In a full penetration test engagement, a comprehensive report containing vulnerabilities that were found, attack narratives, exploitation results, exploit chaining and how vulnerabilities identified may be exploited.
+In a full penetration test engagement, a comprehensive report containing vulnerabilities that were found, attack narratives, exploitation results, exploit chaining, and how vulnerabilities identified may be exploited will be delivered.

 In short, a full penetration test consists of everything contained within a PCI penetration test and more.
-PCI testing is aimed to protect cardholder data from exposure; is not intended to ensure security across an entire organization.
+PCI testing is aimed at protecting cardholder data from exposure; is not intended to ensure security across an entire organization.